 Why I Choose Low-impact vs Natural Dyes for Sympatico's Hemp Clothing Collection

 Using natural dyes is ecologically preferable to their synthetic counterparts, right?
-While that may make sense intuitively, as with many environmental questions, the truth is more complicated.
+While that may make sense on the surface, as with many environmental questions, the truth is more complicated.

 The Downside of Natural Dyes

 Compared to synthetic dyes, naturally derived dyes must be used in much larger quantities making them currently impractical for textiles and apparel produced in any significant quantities.
 Where a teaspoon or two of synthetic dye will treat a pound of fabric, depending on the shade to be achieved, up to three pounds of natural dyes are needed to dye that same fabric.
-Switching from synthetic to natural dyes would entail committing farmland to production of the crops needed to produce those dyestuffs.
-Land clearing, fertilizing and insect-control would all potentially exert powerful effects on what were formerly natural ecosystems.
+Switching from synthetic to natural dyes could entail committing farmland to growing the crops needed to produce those dyestuffs.
+Land clearing, fertilizing and insect-control could all potentially exert powerful effects on what were formerly natural ecosystems.